-D. Toward robustness and usability in e-commerce applications
+D. Towards robustness and simplicity in pervasive environments

-Based on the qualitative evaluation of the transformation objectivity (Table III) and on the measurement of informativeness (Table II) of the various document formats, the result shown in Figure 3 follows.
+Based on the qualitative evaluation of the transformation objectivity (Table III) and on the measurement of informativeness (Table II) of the various document formats we reach the result shown in Figure 3.
+Informativeness